 The ingredients are fresh mint, gunpowder tea, water, and sugar.
 Depending on Moroccan regions, Moroccan tea can be very sweet and/or bitter.
 In Southern regions, for example, they like Moroccan tea sweet and bitter.

 Like Moroccan pastries, authentic Moroccan mint tea is high on calories.
 So if you have a special diet watch your consumption or ask the waiter to reduce or remove sugar.

 What makes Moroccan Mint tea special is the technique used while preparing it.
 It is not hard to make believe me!
 Once you have the right ingredients and tools, you can make authentic Moroccan mint tea in a matter of minutes.

 Maybe one of the main things that will make your Moroccan mint tea experience authentic and unforgettable would be to prepare your tea using a traditional Moroccan teapot and appreciate it using a traditional Moroccan cup.

-If you want to give it a try, here is just for you, my mother’s authentic Moroccan mint tea recipe with the detailed technique and ingredients.
+If you want to give it a try, here is my mother’s Moroccan mint tea recipe with the detailed technique and ingredients.

 Salads in Morocco are colorful and a part of every meal.
 They can be made either with raw or cooked vegetables (carrots, eggplants, potatoes, for example).
 The taste changes depending on the spices used and believe me, they are anything but boring.
 My favorite is the Moroccan carrot salad, which always has big success in my Morocco-themed dinner parties.